-With Global Styleguides, your team can manage text styles, colors and components separately from a project.
+With Styleguides, your team can manage text styles, colors, spacing system, and components separately from a project.
 If you have a UI kit, design system, pattern library or brand styleguide you're working on, you can set it up in Zeplin and even create child styleguides that inherit from the parent one.

 Defining Parent and Child Styleguides